RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Assembly language is a low-level programming language that's a step above the binary machine language that computers understand.
 It uses human-readable mnemonics and symbols to represent the basic operations a computer's Central Processing Unit (CPU) can perform, like adding numbers, moving data, and making decisions.

 In essence, assembly language is a way for humans to communicate with computers in a more understandable way, making it easier to write software that can perform specific tasks or functions on a computer's hardware.

+### Do I need to learn Assembly Language for reversing?
+You do not need to learn assembly language to reverse engineer retro games, however if you want to write your own games from scratch then it is reccomended.
+For reversing you might be dealing with multiple CPUs on a single console so learning the entire instruction set would be too time consuming and by the time you get to actually reversing you may have forgotten much of what you have just learned.

+The best way is to learn as you go and use the Internet as a reference when you need to know what an instruction does.

+However there are a few basics that you should know before getting your hands dirty and these apply to the Assembly language used in most retro video game consoles.
+These will be covered in the next few sections.

 ### The No Operation Instruction (NOP)
 In the world of assembly language programming, every Central Processing Unit (CPU) includes an instruction that accomplishes precisely nothing.
 These unassuming instructions are commonly referred to as 'No Operation' or NOPs.
 When a NOP is executed, the CPU undergoes a brief, yet essential, period of inactivity, ultimately ending up in the exact state it occupied before executing the instruction.